Tutorial: Build a React.js Chat App

 }

-This will instantiate a new instance of Scaledrone.
-Make sure to replace the string with the channel ID you got earlier.
-Because we're loading the script inside our HTML head
+This will create a new instance of Scaledrone.
+Just remember to replace the string with the channel ID you got earlier.
+Since we're loading the script inside our HTML head

 tag, the script's contents will be attached to the global window

-Next, we need to connect to a room.
+Moving on, we need to connect to a room.
 A room is a group of users that we can send messages to.
 You listen to those messages by subscribing to a room of a specific name.
-Add the following code to the end of the constructor:
+Add the following code to the end of the function you just created:

 We'll subscribe to a room.